OrangeVulture/CONNECT4_PYTHON/README.md

 	WHERE I LEARNT THE GAME ITSELF
 	LINK:
 	https://www.youtube.com/playlist?list=PLFCB5Dp81iNV_inzM-R9AKkZZlePCZdtV
-	4 videos and a total of more than 1 hr of runtime
+	4 videos; A total of more than 1 hr of runtime